tibuski/goAirfocus/README.md

 - API keys are never stored on the server
 - All API requests are made with proper context handling
-- HTTPS is recommended for production deployment
+- HTTPS is enforced in production via Traefik
+- TLS certificates are automatically managed by Traefik

 ## Contributing